 “I was in the hotel industry for a long time,” shares David.
 “But I decided it was time to move to a different field.
-Since I really enjoyed the financial side of the business, I thought – why not try financial services industry?
+Since I really enjoyed the financial side of the business, I thought – why not try the financial services industry?
 It was the best decision I’ve made.”

 For David, the first step was looking into education.
 “I knew I needed to learn more to be successful in the industry,” shares David.
 He enrolled into the CFP Capstone course at Ashton College to prepare for his CFP designation.
-“It was a great starting point for me, as I wanted to get the overview of the industry and understand how different aspect of financial planning worked together.”
+“It was a great starting point for me, as I wanted to get the overview of the industry and understand how different aspects of financial planning worked together.”

 “CFP Capstone course focused a lot on the fundamental financial planning practices and preparing a financial plan from scratch.
 It was a great foundation to build on.”

 For David, education was not only a way to gain more knowledge, but also to start building connections in the industry.
 “I’ve met so many people, both students and professors, who were already working in the industry.
 It was a great opportunity to learn from them and from the questions they asked.
 I still stay in contact with many of them,” he adds.